pmndrs/react-spring/API-OVERVIEW.md

 </Container>
 ```

-Keyframes can also be used for manual scripting by giving it a function instead of an object consisting of slots (good for loops and such):
+Keyframes can also be used for manual, low-level scripting by giving it a function instead of an object consisting of slots (good for loops and such):

 ```jsx
 import { Keyframes, config } from 'react-spring'